 If you’ve yet to swing a bat with an attached sensor that gathers objective analytics, we are confident you will be impressed with the Blast Motion which is distributed from Easton.

 We do like its ease of use and the exceptionally quick manner in which it delivers the most helpful metrics: bat speed and attack angle.

-We’ve spent at least 20 hours in the cage with the Blast Motion sensor—and we’ve spent at least another 50 with other sensors like Zepp.
+We’ve spent at least 20 hours in the cage with the Blast Motion sensor—and we’ve spent at least another 50 with other sensors like Zepp and the Diamond Kinetics.
 Those who have yet to enter the bat sensor market should be impressed with the Blast Motion—which is distributed by Easton Sports.

 As a final note, the app also lets you record video of the swing in slow motion—this is built directly into the app and simply uses your smart phone’s camera.
 The swing is then captured with its accompanying metrics and stored within the app to review later or share with others.
 Not necessarily unique to the Blast Motion sensor, but a useful feature for sure, that any user will appreciate.